Optimized control protocols for stable skyrmion creation using deep reinforcement learning: Results

 The inclusion of dissipated work in the cost function is intended to enhance the thermal stability of the generated skyrmions.
 In general, driving a system via external control parameters---such as magnetic fields and temperature---typically results in a final state distribution that deviates from the thermal equilibrium distribution dictated by the final parameter values, even when the initial states are sampled from equilibrium.
 This behavior is a fundamental consequence of the second law of thermodynamics \cite{vaikuntanathan2009dissipation}.
 Consequently, the distribution of magnetic states produced in our simulations inevitably departs from the corresponding thermal equilibrium distribution.
-This deviation can be quantitatively measured by the Kullback-Leibler (KL) divergence:
+This deviation is closely linked to the thermodynamic lag \cite{vaikuntanathan2009dissipation} in the skyrmion formation process [see schematic illustration in Fig.~S2], and can be quantitatively measured by the Kullback-Leibler (KL) divergence:

 where $\rho(\mathcal{F})$ and $\rho_\text{eq}(\mathcal{F})$ represent the simulated distribution of magnetic states as a function of $\mathcal{F}$ and the ideal thermal equilibrium distribution, respectively.
 Crucially, the KL divergence is upper-bounded by the dissipated work $W_f$ \cite{vaikuntanathan2009dissipation}: